sapienzaapps/seismocloud-sensor-nodemcu/README.md

 * Pin 2 : Yellow
 * Pin 5 : Green
 * Pin 3 : Red

-You can change LED pins into `common.h`.
-Note that some pins are reserved to Ethernet (SPI).

-If you use different boards (eg. Arduino Yun, etc), please refer to Arduino documentation.

 ### Burning a new bootloader with Arduino ISP for self-upgrade